Battle of Boyra: Battle

 The PAF aircraft were providing support the Pakistan Army ground units near the border area in Garibpur.
 The first of four Sabres were picked up in the Jessore area on Indian radar at 0811 hours.
 No.22 Squadron scrambled four Gnats from Dum Dum.
 A second raid by the Pakistanis followed at 1028 hours.
 An interception again could not be carried out in time, and the Sabres escaped to safety.

 At around 1448 hours, the radar picked up the three Sabres as they pulled up in a north-westerly direction to about 2000 ft above ground level.
 Within a minute, the ORP at Dum Dum was scrambled.
 Four Gnats took off by 1451 hours led by the formation leader, Flight Lieutenant Roy Andrew Massey.
 Less than three minutes earlier, the Sabres had been detected by the radar.

 The fighter controller in the sector was Flying Officer KB Bagchi, who vectored the Gnats to the Sabres and directed the interception.
-The Sabres had already carried out several attack runs guring the eight minutes that it took the Gnats to reach the Boyra Salient and were starting to start another dive.
+The Sabres had already carried out several attack runs during the eight minutes that it took the Gnats to reach the Boyra Salient and were starting to start another dive.
 They were at about 1800 ft altitude and were diving down to 500 ft in an attack run.